medbalighhamdi/Patterns.DistributedJoins/README.md

 ```

 # Use cases

-Distributed Join pattern is applied in a context of HTTP-based distributed architectures in case we need:
+The Distributed Join pattern is applied in a context of HTTP-based distributed architectures in case we need:
   - Build performant and solid Infrastructure layer logic for joining local and remote service entities with tackling the most common pitfalls with HTTP-based communications.
   - Abstracting remote service aggregation logic into a single class for multiple consumer usage.
-  - A declarative DDD oriented approach that deports service aggregation logic into a class holding a central responsability.
+  - A declarative DDD-oriented approach that demegates service aggregation logic into a class holding a central responsibility.
   - A rich domain layer with only service related logic.
   - A unified, performant API Gateway logic for you frontend or consumer needs.